nasa/openmct/platform/forms/README.md

 # Overview

-This bundle contains a general implementation of forms in Open MCT Web.
+This bundle contains a general implementation of forms in Open MCT.
 This allows forms to be expressed using a reasonably concise declarative syntax, and rendered as Angular templates in a consistent fashion.